splanck/vush/README.md

 This project is licensed under the terms of the GNU General Public License version 3.
 See [LICENSE](LICENSE) for the full license text.

+Your feedback, bug reports, and contributions are welcome and appreciated.
+Please open issues or submit pull requests to help improve vush.